Flow builder basics

 4. Enter a flow name and click Create.

-Options for starting a flow
+Options for starting a Flow

 A flow can start automatically based on specific conditions, or you can allow a user to start a flow through an action, such as clicking a button or link.

-See the Starting flows/checklists guide to learn more.
+See the Starting flows/checklists guide for more information.

 Select a step type